STPHxBioinformatics/ndp/README.md

 ### Running ndp to detect 2 PCR barcodes

-1) Create a new INPUT and OUTPUT directory for each run (parent directory: /PATH/TO/ndp).
+1) Create a new INPUT_FOLDER and OUTPUT_FOLDER directory for each run (parent directory: /PATH/TO/ndp).

 ```
 cd PATH/TO/ndp
 mkdir INPUT_FOLDER
 mkdir OUTPUT_FOLDER
 ```
-2) Modify the nextflow script (ndp.nf) by adjusting the working directory WD, INPUT directory and OUTPUT directory.
+2) Modify the nextflow script (ndp.nf) by adjusting the working directory WD, INPUT_FOLDER directory and OUTPUT_FOLDER directory.

-3) Transfer your fastq files to the INPUT directory
+3) Transfer your fastq files to the INPUT_FOLDER directory

 4) Execute the pipeline using:

 ```
-nextflow run ndp_degenerate.nf
+nextflow run ndp2bc.nf
 ```

 To allow ndp to detect a degenerate primer pair (microbiome characterization), run the following command instead: